Extension properties of asymptotic property C and finite decomposition complexity

 A \textit{coarse quasi-action} is designed to describe situations where elements of a group act on a metric space via a coarse equivalences.
 We should point out that it is quite a bit weaker than the categorical notion of a group action in the coarse category.

-\begin{DefRef}{UCA} A \textit{coarse quasi-action} of a group $G$ on a metric space $X$ is an assignment of a coarse self-equivalence $f_g \colon X \to X$ for each element $g \in G$ so that the following conditions are satisfied: \begin{enumerate} \item all $f_g$ are coarse maps with respect to a uniform choice of the function $\ell$, \item there is a number $A \ge 0$ such that $d(f_{\id}, \id_X) \le A$ in the sup norm, \item there is a number $B \ge 0$ such that $d (f_g \circ f_h, f_{gh}) \le B$ in the sup norm for all elements $g$ and $h$ in $G$. \end{enumerate} As a particular consequence of (2) and (3), all compositions $f_g \circ f_{g^{-1}}$ are $(A + B)$-close to the identity. \end{DefRef}
+\begin{DefRef}{UCA} A \textit{coarse quasi-action} of a group $G$ on a metric space $X$ is an assignment of a bornologous function $f_g \colon X \to X$ for each element $g \in G$ so that the following conditions are satisfied: \begin{enumerate} \item all $f_g$ are bornologous with respect to a uniform choice of the function $\ell$, \item there is a number $A \ge 0$ such that $d(f_{\id}, \id_X) \le A$ in the sup norm, \item there is a number $B \ge 0$ such that $d (f_g \circ f_h, f_{gh}) \le B$ in the sup norm for all elements $g$ and $h$ in $G$. \end{enumerate} As a particular consequence of (2) and (3), all compositions $f_g \circ f_{g^{-1}}$ are $(A + B)$-close to the identity.
+This implies that all $f_g$ are coarse equivalences. \end{DefRef}

+The following facts make clear that the maps defining a coarse quasi-action are indeed coarse maps.